Diabetes: start your consultation

 Unfortunately, we can’t take any consultations for this condition at the moment.Start: go to medical questions

-Type 1 and type 2 diabetes affects an estimated 4 million people in the UK alone.
-Three quarters of those diagnosed will have type 2 diabetes, and as many as one million people are believed to have been undiagnosed.
-This condition is characterised by raised blood sugar levels and is a long term condition that is not currently curable.
-Fortunately it can be easily managed and controlled with the right lifestyle changes and prescribed medication.
+Diabetes affects an estimated 4 million people in the UK alone.
+Three-quarters of those diagnosed will have type 2 diabetes, and as many as one million are believed to be undiagnosed sufferers.
+Fortunately, diabetes can be managed and controlled with lifestyle changes and prescription medication.

-If you have been diagnosed with type 2 diabetes and would like to order your medication safely and quickly online, you can do so here at HealthExpress.
-You can select below from an effective treatment you have been prescribed by your doctor, or read more about alternative medication that would also work well.
+If you have been diagnosed with type 2 diabetes and would like to order your medication safely online, you can do so with HealthExpress.
+Select the treatment you have been prescribed, or read more about alternatives, below.